AXIS (C2) ANATOMY

 • Strong, tooth-like projection extending upward from the body of the axis

-• Cone-shaped structure allowing the atlas and skull to rotate around it
+• Cone-shaped structure allowing the atlas and your skull to rotate around it

 Apex of the Dens